Skip to main content

 Andrew Blazey, Deputy Head of Budgeting and Public Management at the OECD, reflecting on how governments can ensure that their budgeting processes are resilient and adaptable to the increasing demands of climate change and sustainability, underlined that “this is a challenging area of budgeting.”

-“It’s important to be specific about the boundaries/limitations of the initiatives and to draw a distinction between greening government and greening policy.
-It’s also important to recognize the roles performed by non-governmental actors,” he added.
+“It’s important to be specific about the boundaries and limitations of budget initiatives and to draw a distinction between greening government and greening policy, and to recognize the roles performed by non-governmental actors,” he added.

 Panel Discussion